Man in ‘life-threatening’ condition after Vale of Belvoir collision involving two cars

-Detectives are trying to trace two key witnesses in connection with the incident, which happened in Redmile on Friday afternoon.
+A blue Toyota Yaris was in collision with a grey Toyota Hilux at the junction of Belvoir Road and Long Lane, at Redmile, at 1.20pm on Friday.

-Three men aged in their 20s, who were travelling in a blue Toyota Yaris were taken to hospital, including a passenger in a life-threatening condition.
+Three men aged in their 20s, who were travelling in the Yaris were taken to hospital, including a passenger in a life-threatening condition.

 Advertisement